Akshay089/Music_App-Audio_Player/README.md

 ![Playlist Screen](app/src/playlist.png)

 # 🎵 MusicApp

 **MusicApp** is a simple yet powerful Android music player application developed in **Java** using **Android Studio**.
-It allows users to play locally stored audio files with a clean and intuitive user interface, providing essential media controls for an enjoyable listening experience.
+It enables users to play locally stored audio files through a clean and intuitive user interface, offering essential media controls for a smooth and enjoyable listening experience.

 ---

 ## 🚀 Features

 - 🎧 **Play Local Audio Files**
-  Easily browse and play audio tracks stored on your device.
+  Browse and play audio tracks stored directly on your device.

 - ⏯️ **Media Controls**
-  Play, pause, skip to next, and return to previous tracks with smooth controls.
+  Play, pause, skip to next, or return to previous tracks effortlessly.

 - 📊 **SeekBar Support**
-  Seek through the track to jump to any specific time position.
+  Scrub through tracks to jump to any desired position in real-time.

-- 🎨 **Clean & Minimal User Interface**
+- 🎨 **Clean & Minimal UI**
-  User-friendly design with an intuitive layout, focused on simplicity and ease of use.
+  Focused on simplicity and user-friendly design for seamless interaction.

 - 🔊 **Background Playback**
-  Continue listening to music even when the app is minimized or the screen is off.
+  Enjoy uninterrupted music even when the app runs in the background or the screen is off.

 - 🎼 **Track Metadata Display**
-  Displays song title, artist, and album art (where available).
+  Automatically display track title, artist name, and album art where available.

 ---

 ## 🛠️ Built With

-- ✅ **Android Studio** – IDE for Android development
+- ✅ **Android Studio** – Industry-standard IDE for Android app development
-- ✅ **Java** – Programming language
+- ✅ **Java** – Robust programming language for native Android apps
-- ✅ **XML** – UI layout design
+- ✅ **XML** – Declarative UI design and layouts

 ---